Student Financial Services

 What do I need to create an...

-To help cover educational related expenses for the academic year, the Canada Student Financial Assistance Program offers a grant of $4000 to eligible students with permanent disabilities.
-Once approved as a student with a permanent disability, you may...
+To help cover educational related expenses for the academic year, the Canada Student Financial Assistance Program offers a grant of $2800 to eligible students with permanent or persistent or prolonged disabilities.
+Once approved as a student with a...

 Eligible Islanders can apply to receive Employment Insurance while attending post-secondary training, including university, through Career Connect.